-- 1 tbsp of butter to grease the sheet
+- 1 tbsp butter (to grease the sheet)

 - Cut the potatoes into small slices (about 3-4mm will do – the large slicer on one side of a grater works well for this) and spread them in the oven dish

 - Sprinkle rosemary, salt, pepper and nutmeg on the potatoes.
 Be generous with all of it.

 - Grate the garlic and sprinkle it evenly on the potatoes as well

 - Optional: Get a pot, heat up the cream and throw in the cheese.
 Wait until the cheese is melted.
 Then pour evenly over the potatoes.

 - Or just pour the cream over without heating up and layer the cheese on top.
 It will taste similar but not look quite as beautiful.

 - Pop the dish into the oven for 40 minutes.

 - Check back after 30 minutes to make sure the cheese isn’t burning.
 If it is, reduce the heat and add an aluminum foil cover for the last 10 minutes.